joyrexus/emma-integrations/README.md

 We at Emma are in the process of setting up a new Integrations Engineering Team.
 Most of us are new to the company, still getting oriented.
-Herein you'll find some personal notes and resources related to engineering third-party integrations with Emma.
+Herein you'll find some personal notes and resources related to integrating third-party services with Emma.

 ## Notes on Emma-specific tech